-Whether you are still in the process of planning out your small business or you have been in operation for several years, small business insurance should always be on your mind.
+Whether you are still in the process of planning out your small business or you have been in operation for several years, what insurance is needed for small business should always be on your mind.
 Protecting your small business from risk is a full-time job in and of itself; and picking the right policies to insulate your business can seem just as taxing.
-When choosing what insurance policies your business needs, or more generally ought to have, there is a lot to consider.
+When choosing what insurance is needed for small businesses, or more generally that they ought to have, there is a lot to consider.
 Let us, then, look over the bare minimum, the baseline of small business risk protection that all small businesses may (depending on your state) require before even opening their doors or hiring their first employee.

 While unemployment insurance isn’t a policy meant to protect employers, it is still a type of insurance that every small business with employees must pay into.
 Employees who are laid off or let go for circumstances beyond their control can apply for unemployment benefits which are funded — in large part — by business pay-in.
 Pay-in percentages will vary by state but every American small business with employees must pay into unemployment insurance.